grog36/Lyric-Master/README.md

 #### How to install and use:
   * Make sure to install nodejs from https://nodejs.org/en/download
+  * Clone the repository (click <> Code, and you can download as zip)
+  * Extract the zip file and navigate into the extracted folder
-  * Clone repository and create a 'links.txt' file
+  * Create a 'links.txt' file in the extracted folder
   * In 'links.txt', copy and paste a link to the musixmatch.com lyrics for each song
     * example:
       ```txt